 Any post made by the page administrator can be pinned (allocated or prioritised) to the top of the wall for up to seven days.
 Here’s a video example of how to do this as well as a text-based guide.

 Messages

-Fans and visitors can send private Messages to administrators – you can turn this feature off in your settings, but it might be a good idea to leave it on to encourage connection from prospects.
+Visitors to your page can send private Messages to administrators – you can turn this feature off in your settings, but it might be a good idea to leave it on to encourage connection from prospects.